Revature-Foodcraft/FoodCraft/README.md

 API documentation is available at `/api-docs` when the server is running.
 It is generated using Swagger.

+## Frontend Implementation

+The frontend implementation of this project can be found [here](https://github.com/Revature-Foodcraft/FoodCraft-Frontend).

 ## Contributing

 1. Fork the repository.